lphan1812/Coursera_GettingCleaningData-run_analysis/README.md

 The source code and necessary data files may all be downloaded as a zip, forked, or cloned on a local machine from the [GettingCleaningData-run_analysis](https://rwk506/GettingCleaningData-run_analysis) repository.

+For those readers/users who have taken part in the Coursera Getting and Cleaning Data course, the run_analysis.R file should be *in* the UCI HAR Dataset folder and run from *that* location.
+For those who are obtaining everything from GitHub, the setup should work as-is.

 More specifically, the necessary files are as follows.
 In the primary working folder directory, the following items are necessary, with the test and train subdirectories:

     -rwxr-xr-x@         80     activity_labels.txt